aws/aws-rfdk/CONTRIBUTING.md

     ```bash
     # From the root directory of this repository
-    ./build.sh
+    yarn build

-    # Once you've run ./build.sh from the root directory at least once, then
+    # Once you've run "yarn build" from the root directory at least once, then
     # you can do subsequent build & test iterations from the RFDK package directory to save time.
     cd packages/aws-rfdk
     yarn build+test